 The pellets are then melted together and extruded into filament and wrapped in a spool.
 The spool is then used to print a part.
 By doing so, we are reusing and recycling material instead of adding it to the landfill.

 These materials enable us to 3D print numerous non-critical parts for the maritime industry, including caps and valves, as shown below.
-All new materials added to our portfolio are tested internally and associated to specific parts.
-We don’t expect to get exactly the same properties so we use recycled materials when the functionality of the part allows for it.
+All new materials added to our portfolio are tested internally and associated with specific parts.
+We don’t expect to get the same properties, so we use recycled materials when the functionality of the part allows for it.